Daniel Smith (rugby league)

-He previously played for the Leeds Rhinos, Wakefield Trinity Wildcats and the Huddersfield Giants in the Super League, and the South Sydney Rabbitohs in the NRL.
-He has spent time at Oldham (Heritage № 1300) and Featherstone Rovers on dual registration from Leeds and Wakefield respectively, and on loan from Huddersfield to both clubs again.
+Smith is a Leeds Rhinos academy graduate.
+He previously played for Wakefield Trinity Wildcats, Huddersfield Giants and Castleford Tigers in the Super League, and South Sydney Rabbitohs in the NRL.
+He has spent time at Oldham, Featherstone Rovers and Halifax Panthers on dual registration from Leeds, Wakefield and Castleford respectively.
+He has also spent time at Oldham on loan from Huddersfield, and at Featherstone on loan from both Huddersfield and Castleford.

 Background

 Smith was born in Pontefract, West Yorkshire, England.
 He is the brother of fellow rugby league footballer Cameron Smith.
+He attended Castleford High School.

 Smith played at junior level for amateur side Castleford Lock Lane.
 In 2009, at the age of 15, he joined the academy at the Leeds Rhinos.

 Career

 Leeds Rhinos

 Smith was promoted to the senior Leeds squad prior to the 2012 season, and was allocated squad number 30.
 However, he did not make any first-team appearances for the Rhinos.

 Oldham (dual registration)

 In June 2012, Smith joined Championship 1 side Oldham on dual registration.
 He made four appearances for the Roughyeds.